 - Transmetropolitan is set rather far into The Future.

 - The Warlord of Io graphic novel is set in the year 2853 A.D., shortly before the fabulous year 3000 of Rocket Robin Hood fame.

 - Any Marvel Comics story featuring time travelers like Kang or Cable is likely to give glimpses of their respective future worlds.
 Notably, since Marvel (Depending on the Writer, anyway) subscribes to a "branching timeline" theory of time travel, these futures need not agree with one another.

-- Idiocracy undermines the popular ideas about the future.
-Life does not get better, nor do we have an After the End scenario.
+- Idiocracy undermines the most popular ideas about the future.
+Life does not get any better, nor do we have any After the End scenario.
 Instead, selective breeding for stupidity has caused The Future to be actually much worse than the present, but not in a Mad Max way.
 The idea came from the '50's short story "The Marching Morons" by C.M.
-Kornbluth, which did not receive a credit.
+Kornbluth, which did not receive any credit.

 - Mr Nobody takes place in 2092, which is fairly utopian in that senescence and death have been eliminated through medical technology.
 The titular protagonist is, at age 118, the last "mortal" human.